Glaucoma is a disease that damages the optic nerve, resulting in vision loss and blindness. It is often associated with elevated pressure in the eye.

 Treatment of Glaucoma

-There is no cure for glaucoma, so treatment focuses on relieving symptoms and preventing further damage.
+There is no cure for glaucoma, so treatment focuses on preventing further damage.
 Some of the treatment methods for glaucoma are as follows:

 Eye drops or oral medication may be used to either reduce fluid production in the front of the eye or to help drain excess fluid.
 Side effects of the medication may result in redness, stinging, irritation or blurred vision.
 Regular use of the medication is needed to keep the eye pressure under control.